 Miles Tuck in Tuck Everlasting, due to losing his wife and children.
 He's fought in pretty much every war he can find and regularly picks fights, trying (unsuccessfully) to die.

-Pirates of the Caribbean: Of the commanding officer's Survivor Guilt/Shell-Shocked Veteran variety, we have James Norrington in the beginning of Dead Man's Chest.
+Pirates of the Caribbean: Dead Man's Chest: Of the commanding officer's Survivor Guilt/Shell-Shocked Veteran variety, we have James Norrington in the opening.
 He'd deliberately steered his ship into a hurricane while chasing Jack Sparrow, resulting in the loss of the ship and most of the crew, and his having to resign his commission.
 The next time we saw him, he was a grimy drunk who seemed to be pretty zealous about his bar fights.

 The WWI pilot in The Mummy 1999 wants to go out in a blaze of glory like the rest of his deceased war buddies.
 Seeing as he dies fighting a giant face made of sand while successfully escorting Rick and Johnathan to Hamunaptra, it's probably safe to say that he succeeded.
 His last words?